webplatform/docs/tutorials/websockets_basics/index.md

 ---
-title: websockets basics
+title: Using WebSocket
+attributions:
+  - 'Portions of this content come from HTML5Rocks! [article](http://www.html5rocks.com/en/tutorials/websockets/basics/)'
+readiness: 'Ready to Use'
+summary: 'An introduction to WebSocket.'
 tags:
   - Tutorials
   - Web
   - Services
-readiness: 'Ready to Use'
-summary: 'An introduction to WebSocket.'
 uri: 'tutorials/websockets basics'

 ---
-# Using WebSocket

 **By [Malte Ubi and Eiji Kitamura](http://www.html5rocks.com/profiles/#malteubl)** Originally published Oct 20, 2010

-## Summary
+## <span>Summary</span>

 An introduction to WebSocket.

-## The Problem: Low Latency Client-Server and Server-Client Connections
+## <span>The Problem: Low Latency Client-Server and Server-Client Connections</span>

 The Web has been largely built around the so-called request/response paradigm of HTTP.
 A client loads up a web page and then nothing happens until the user clicks onto the next page.
 Around 2005, AJAX started to make the Web feel more dynamic.
 Still, all HTTP communication was steered by the client, which required either user interaction or periodic polling to load new data from the server.